-Hawxhurst Harris has a long track record of success defending proposed class actions.
+Hawxhurst LLP has a long track record of success defending proposed class actions.
 As lead defense counsel we have never lost a class certification motion.
 We have successfully defended and resolved on very favorable terms class actions in several areas, including antitrust, consumer protection, and employment.
 Our strategy is to be appropriately aggressive—we understand our client’s business and how it relates to class issues.
 We take the time to know the named plaintiffs—often better than their own lawyers.
 And we often engage expert consultants very early to assess potential liability and to help us develop a strategy to defeat certification.

 We also have been retained by clients in cases after a class has been certified and have successfully resolved those cases through summary judgment and settlement on favorable terms short of trial.
 Our attorneys have experience representing plaintiffs and defendants in class actions, which gives us valuable insight into the other side’s strategies and objectives.